entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 395. Lingual fossa (medial fossae in Lelièvre *et al.*, 1981) on the infragnathal bone: absent (0); present (1).
 >  -  This character is present in dunkleosteus, such as *Dunkleosteus* and *Golshanichthys*.

+396. Semicircular ridge bound posteriorly to the pineal pit on the visceral surface of the pineal plate: absent (0); present (1),
+>  -  This character is present in some pachyosteomorph arthrodires, such as *Dunklesoteus*, *Eastmanosteus*, and *Titanichthys*.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.